 Marketers that publish, use, or display a LIHI certification logo or seal must publish near or alongside the logo or seal the following text clearly and prominently, and in close proximity to the claims of Low Impact Hydropower certification.

-This product includes Low Impact Hydropower from facilities certified by the Low Impact Hydropower Institute (an independent non-profit organization) to have environmental impacts in key areas below levels the Institute considers acceptable for hydropower facilities.
+This product includes Low Impact Hydropower from facilities certified by the Low Impact Hydropower Institute (an independent non-profit organization) to have environmental impacts in key areas below levels the Institute considers as the maximum acceptable for hydropower facilities.
 For more information about the certification, please see www.lowimpacthydro.org.

 Any reference to individuals, companies, or organizations that are LIHI Certification Program Supporters or that otherwise support LIHI, must include the disclaimer provided below.
 This disclaimer must be clear and prominent and in close proximity to the reference to supporting individuals, companies or organizations.